Guard Battalion (Estonia): Unit structure

 Almost 300 conscripts are serving in the battalion every year.
 It is the only unit with conscripts in a military police role in the Estonian Defense Forces.

 Garrison

-In 2015, the battalion was moved from its old base to the base of the Estonian Navy.
+In 2015, the battalion was moved from its old base in Rahumäe to the base of the Estonian Navy.
 The old premises in suburbs of Tallinn was sold together with the old barracks of Logistics Battalion.
 Since then, the Guard Battalion has been in excellent living conditions for conscripts in renovated historical barracks.
-However, the unit has a lack of training facilities because it is far away from shooting ranges and training grounds.

-Conscripts of the Estonian Navy live in the same barracks.
+In 2022 the Guard Battalion moved to Paldiski when the new building was completed.

+Symbols

+Emblem

+In the emblem there is depicted an eagle holding a sword, who has a small coat of arms of Harju County on his chest.
+The eagle symbolizes the battalion's unity and vigilance.
+The sword represents the readiness to defend their home land and the coat of arms shows the location of the battalion.

+Flag

+In the middle of the flag there is an eagle holding a sword in the blue background.
+Under the eagle there is depicted a Toompea Castle, where the Estonian tricolor flutters in the Pikk Hermann tower.
+Behind the castle there are seven sunbeams rising across the flag.
+Two green oak branches are placed crosswise under the castle.
+The numbers on the flag means the founding date of the battalion which is 11 January 1928.
+In the top of the flag there is written Vahipataljon which means Guard Battalion in estonian.